dennis-kao/MendelianRNA-seq-DB/README.md

 #### Modification of Beryl Cummings scripts for discovering novel splicing events through RNA-seq

 MendelianRNA-seq-DB is a tool to discover splice sites in a collection of BAM files.
-It is a rewrite of [MendelianRNA-seq](https://github.com/dennis-kao/MendelianRNA-seq) to support storing junction information in a database while still supporting the parallel processing step.
+It is a rewrite of the scripts found in the /Analysis folder of [MendelianRNA-seq](https://github.com/dennis-kao/MendelianRNA-seq) to support storing junction information in a database while still supporting the parallel processing step.

 The main benefit of using a database is that results from previously processed .bam files can be reused.
-Practically, this means that you only have to process each BAM once and analyzing a new sample means adding the sample to the database then querrying it.
+Practically, this means that analyzing a new sample only requires the user to process the sample once and query the results from a pre-existing database.
+In addition, ram use stays relatively low because the results are stored on the disk and not in a Python dictionary (hash map) like the original scripts.

+## Script methodology and use

+MendelianRNA-seq-DB was initially developed to help researchers discover splice variants causitive for rare Mendelian diseases.
+The methodology is as follows:

+1. Generate 2 sets of splice sites from a collection of .bam files.
+One set is considered to be "healthy" and the other is considered to be "disease"
+2. Remove any shared splice sites from the "disease" set since variants causitive for disease are likely not present in a "healthy" population (keep in mind we are dealing with rare diseases)
+3. Remove splice sites which have a low number of read counts and/or normalized read counts and thus can considered as noise
+4. Priortize and analyze variants which pertain to regions in genes related to this disease
+5. Priortize and analyze variants whose intronic regions share only one splice site with that of a known healthy transcript model<sup>*</sup>

+<sup>*</sup>The most probable mutation event to affect a transcript is that which only alters one exon in an exon-intron-exon region.
+This event is denoted as 'START' or 'STOP' in the database.

-## Pipeline
+## Pipeline details

 SpliceJunctionDiscovery.py calls upon samtools to report the presence of splice sites in a list of regions of interest, summarizes their read counts, and writes this to a text file.
 AddJunctionsToDatabase.py reads this output, performs gencode annotations and normalization, and stores the information into a database.
 FilterSpliceJunctions.py contains some pre-defined queries which can be used to filter junctions in hopes of finding an aberrant splicing event causative for disease.